snowplow/documentation/docs/managing-data-quality/failed-events/failed-events-in-athena-and-bigquery/index.md

 The `--data-location` should match the location of your bad rows bucket.
 Also replace `prod1` with the name of your pipeline.

 Now run `bq mk` for each table definition in the badrows-tables repo.
+Depending on the failures you would like to check, the relevant table definition(s) need to be downloaded from [snowplow-badrows-tables](https://github.com/snowplow-incubator/snowplow-badrows-tables/tree/master/bigquery).
+Each table definition contains a `{{ BUCKET }}` placeholder which needs to be changed to the GCS bucket where your bad rows files are stored (e.g. sp-storage-loader-bad-prod1-com_acme).

-Use the `--external_table_definition` parameter so that bigquery uses the bucket as the back-end data source.
+Then add the local path to the table definition json file which you have downloaded and edited above to the `--external_table_definition` parameter.
+BigQuery uses the bucket as the back-end data source.
 Here is how to run the command for the first three tables (note you should change the dataset name `bad_rows_prod1` to match the dataset you just created):

 ```bash
 bq mk \